mnater/Hyphenopoly/docs/Special-use-cases.md

 ## Set .focus() while Hyphenopoly is running

 By default `Hyphenopoly_Loader.js` hides the whole document to prevent a "Flash of unhyphenated content" (FOUHC) until hyphenation has finished.
-If `focus()` is called while the document is hidden the focus will not change.
+If `focus()` is called while the document is hidden, the focus will not change.

-To prevent this behavior experiment with [different settings for hiding](./Setup.md#hide).
+To prevent this behavior, experiment with [different settings for hiding](./Setup.md#hide).
 Using "element" or "text" should work in most cases.

 ## Format chars